tgiardina/gdonkey-translators/README.md

 Submit an issue with the site's URL, and we will add support ASAP!

 We also welcome PRs!
-Submit an issue, code up your shim, and we will included it in the next release of GDonkey!
+Submit an issue, code up your shim, and we will include it in the next release of GDonkey!
 For more development advice, see [the development guide](#development-guide)

 ### Development Guide